cvat-ai/cvat/site/content/en/docs/manual/advanced/specification.md

 3. Add instruction to the [Markdown editor](#markdown-editor-guide), and click **Submit**.

-CVAT will save the specification, and it will become accessible from the annotation interface.

 ### Editing rights

-- **For individual users**: only the project owner and project assignee can edit the specification.
+- **For individual users**: only the project owner and the project assignee can edit the specification.
-- **For organizations**: specification additionally can be edited by the organization owner or maintainer
+- **For organizations**: specification additionally can be edited by the organization owner and maintainer

 ![Editor rights](/images/editor_access_rights_1.jpg)